fogbow/fogbowcloud.org/content/pages/RESTful.md

 Fogbow provides a RESTful API that implements OGF's OCCI standard.
 This API also extends the OCCI standard to incorporate fucntionalities that are only meaningful in the context of a federation of cloud providers.

+##### Categories
+The categories should be passed in the request headers with the key **Category** and the value , as in the example below.

+`Category: {category value}`

+Each category should be passed in a different header.

+##### Links
+The links should be passed in the request headers with the key **Link** and the value , as in the example below.

+`Link: {link value}`

+Each category should be passed in a different header.

+##### OCCI Attributes
+The OCCI attributes should be passed in the request headers with the key **X-OCCI-Attribute** and the attribute name and value as its value, as in the example below.

+`X-OCCI-Attribute: org.fogbowcloud.order.resource-kind=value`

+Each attribute should be passed in a different header.

 ### Resources

 #### Order: /fogbow_request